 Once you have paid you will need to email us a good quality scan of your award certificate- we do not accept photos, along with your order number.
 The scan needs to be emailed to our online shop email address (email@example.com) with your order number in the subject line.

 Student Central does not hold copies of your certificate - if you have lost your original you will need to request a re-issue certificate from our online shop.

 All requests for verification of awards and dates of attendance are now processed by Higher Education Degree Datacheck (HEDD).
 HEDD is UK Higher Education’s official service for candidate verification and university authentication.
 HEDD is for employers, agencies, universities, embassies and councils who wish to verify whether a candidate is a current or past student of a university or college, the award and grade they received, and their dates of attendance.

-To create an account and submit a request for verification, please visit www.hedd.ac.uk.
+To create an account and submit a request for verification, please visit the HEDD website.

-Please note that any qualification achieved prior to 1992 must be verified by going to www.open.ac.uk/validate rather than using HEDD.
+Please note that any qualification achieved prior to 1992 must be verified by going to 'Validation' on the The Open University website rather than using HEDD.